How COVID-19 Makes Due Diligence Readiness Even More Critical For Your Survival

 Certain aspects of a physical meeting simply cannot be transferred over to a virtual one.
 Moreover, it is of paramount importance that when migrating over to a digital environment all the information is trusted and verifiable and the digital platforms used are safe and secure.

 A further challenge is not being able to access original documents, which are crucial for due diligence.
 Solutions, therefore, need to be found which involve a stress-tested method for providing equivocal verification of original documents.

 Now That We Know The Problems, What Are The Solutions?

 Despite the challenges mentioned, there are solutions to help keep your company compliant and well-prepared for due diligence.
-The use of modernized digital platforms to store and share the critical documents in a secure way needs consideration.
+The use of modernized digital platforms to store and share critical documents in a secure way needs consideration.

 There is no doubt that face-to-face meetings will need to take place virtually.
-Employees therefore need to adapt to becoming comfortable with video calls and sharing important information virtually as opposed to traditional paper methods.
+Employees, therefore, need to adapt to becoming comfortable with video calls and sharing important information virtually as opposed to traditional paper methods.
 For example, digital tools, such as all-digital meeting management, allow meetings to be scheduled and carried out in a paperless environment.